-Halifax’s new 10-bed hospice residence for patients from Nova Scotia and their families will open April 8, 2019 at 618 Francklyn Street in Halifax.
+Halifax’s new 10-bed hospice residence for patients from Nova Scotia and their families will open in late April at 618 Francklyn Street in Halifax.

 The hospice will provide end-of-life care for people living with a terminal illness.
 Services for patients and their families will be free-of-charge.

 Given that the hospice residence will open in late April, due to a change in the construction schedule, we will post a new date soon for Hospice Halifax to accept requests for assessment from patients’ most responsible healthcare professional.Please continue to visit this web page for updates.

 Applying to Hospice Halifax brochure (PDF)